dmorse/pscf/doc/user-man/field.rst

     -1.475930488937E-13 -4.916067553040E-14      20     1

-This file format contains a header, which has a format similar to that of the parameter file, followed by a section that contains coefficients of basis functions that are used to expand the field.
+This first part of the field is a header is header with a format similar to that of the parameter file.
+This is followed by a section that contains N_star coefficients of basis functions that are used to expand the field.

 The first line in the header simply specifies a number for the file format being used (file format v1.0).
 The remaining several lines of